boostlingo/boostlingo-ios/README.md

 ```sh
 Alamofire.framework, Moya.framework, Result.framework, TwilioVoice.framework, Boostlingo.framework
 ```
-> NOTE: At this time, Carthage does not provide a way to build only specific repository submodules.
-All submodules and their dependencies will be built with the above command.
-However, you don't need to copy frameworks you aren't using into your project.
-Due to that first build of Carthage dependencies may take long time.

 On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell: